BrianSoldani/09-homework-assignment-09/Develop/README.md

 ## Usage:

+Special instructions for usage: There is nothing special or unique about this repo.

+## Technology Used:

-Special instructions for usage: Nothing
+Special instructions for usage: HTML5, CSS3, Javascript, jQuery

 ## License:

-This project is licensed under the MIT license(s).
+This project is licensed under the BSD 3 license.

 ## Contributing:

-Nothing
+There are no special requirements for using this repo.

 ## Tests: